TomaszK94/SQL_Intermediate/README.md

 - Significant volatility in revenue and customer numbers, with steep declines in 2020 and 2024, highlights ongoing retention challenges.

+**Insights:**
+- Enhance retention and re-engagement by delivering personalized offers to recent cohorts (2023–2024) to reduce churn.

+- Smooth out revenue volatility by implementing loyalty programs or subscription models to encourage consistent spending.

+- Examine cohort variations and apply proven strategies from high-spending cohorts (2018–2019) to newer customer groups.

 ### 3. Customer Retention

 - Detected customers at risk of churn